-Inflation and rising costs are hitting all Americans, landlords, and tenants alike.
+Inflation and rising costs are hitting everyone, landlords, and tenants alike.
 Owners of rent-controlled apartments in New York City are being squeezed by increasing operating costs and limits on how much they can raise the rent.
 Those who own rent-stabilized units face similar challenges but to a lesser extent.
 To understand the discrepancy it’s important to understand the processes the city and state use to make decisions about allowable rent increases and the difference between rent-stabilized and rent-controlled apartments.

 There are three key types of apartments in NYC: market rate, rent-stabilized, and rent-controlled.
 According to city data, 966,000 NYC apartments are rent-stabilized, a bit under half of the total apartment stock.